bhofman/JetToyHI/README_ForBScStudents.md

 ```
 Click on `jetTree` and play around.

-## Visual Studio Live Share
+### Visual Studio Live Share

 Install Visual Studio Code.
-Launch VS Code Quick Open (Ctrl+P), paste the following command, and press enter.
+Launch VS Code Quick Open (Ctrl+P), paste the following command:
 ```sh
 ext install MS-vsliveshare.vsliveshare-pack
 ```
+ and press enter.
-Login with github to share with other people
+ Login with github to share with other people.

 ## Contribute
 * If you want to contribute to this code you need to have a github account.
 Go here to do so: https://github.com/join.